vMarcelino/eeve/README.rst

 documentation is up to the trigger or action's developer to write.
 However, eeve also shows what arguments the action or trigger accepts by analyzing the code.

+**Variables** can also be used in actions.
+They can be from one of the three types:
+*local variables*, that live while the event is running and are deleted as soon as the last action is run.
+They can be accessed only by the actions inside that single run.
+You can access them in a argument by a single $.
+Eg: $count

+*event variables* (AKA task variables), that are accessible from any action from the event and are deleted when eeve stops running or the event is deleted.
+You can access them by using two $
+Eg: $$count

+*global variables*, that are accessible by any action running, regardless of the event.
+They are deleted when eeve stops running.
+You can access them by using three $
+Eg: $$$count

 Installation